If you overlook the many natural disasters, Hawaii is considered a paradise where you can live off the land year-round.

 Also, see the Hawaii Land Use Division website for more info.

 Minimum Acreage Requirements

-Under Hawaii State law, lots in Agricultural districts must be at least 1 acre, and lots in Rural districts must be at least ½ acre.
+Under Hawaii State law, lots in Agricultural districts must be at least 1 acre and lots in Rural districts must be at least ½ acre.
 However, each county can set higher standards.
 It isn’t uncommon for you to need at least 20 acres in Agricultural districts.

-Considering that land prices are typically very high in Hawaii, the minimum lot requirements can make it incredibly expensive to go off grid in the State.
+Since land prices are typically very high in Hawaii, the minimum lot requirements can make it incredibly expensive to go off grid in the State.